maripo/JOSM_quicklabel/README.md

 [日本語](https://github.com/maripo/JOSM_quicklabel/blob/master/README.ja.md)

-After installation, you can call the label customization dialog by choosing "View" > "QuickLabel" or shortcut Command+Shift+L.
+After installation, you can call the label customization dialog by choosing "View" > "QuickLabel" or shortcut Command+Shift+L. You can assign it to another key by JOSM preferences.

 Note: The menu had been located in "Data" menu in very early versions.